nsrau/azure-docs.it-it/articles/cosmos-db/how-to-define-unique-keys.md

 ## <a name="use-powershell"></a>Usare PowerShell

-Per creare un contenitore con chiavi univoche, vedere [creare un contenitore di Azure Cosmos con chiave univoca e TTL](manage-with-powershell.md#create-container-unique-key-ttl)
+Per creare un contenitore con chiavi univoche, vedere [Create an Azure Cosmos container with unique key and TTL](manage-with-powershell.md#create-container-unique-key-ttl)

 ## <a name="use-the-net-sdk-v2"></a>Usare .NET SDK v2